bawilless/bawilless.github.io/index.md

   - ```azsphere login```

-  - Login with Bootcamp Azure Sphere user.
-Instructor will provide username and password.
+  - Login as a Bootcamp Azure Sphere user.
+Login credentials can be found in your student hardware kit.

 - claim your device with command:

   - ```azsphere device claim```

 ### Set board to debugging mode

-- Set development board up for development and debugging with command:
+- Set development board up for development and debugging.
+This will allow the developer to "side load" applications over the USB connection.
+Set the board to debug mode with the command:

   - ```Azsphere device prep-debug```